 During the depression days in the mid 1930’s, George S. Orr, Jr. helped his grandfather by working on his small fruit and berry farm.
 This farm was located just west of Martinsburg on the east side of North Mountain (Arden).
 As a young man George joined the U.S. Navy and traveled to California where he met his wife Juanita.
 With fruit growing in his blood, George S. Orr, Jr. returned to West Virginia and purchased a 60 acre orchard in 1954 and began a lifetime of growing fruit.
 With help from his family he increased the size of his orchard to 350 acres by 1979.

+Today, George Orr’s son, Mark Orr, continues the family heritage with his children.
 From the beginning Orr’s has depended on extended family and close friends to help bring in the harvests.
-Without such a dedicated staff of employees our farm would not be what it is today.
+Without such a dedicated staff of employees, Orr’s farm would not be what it is today.
 George S. Orr, Jr. would be proud of what the family has accomplished so far, but there are many goals still on the horizon.